-A limited number of university vehicles are available to faculty for official university travel through the campus facilities office on the Hattiesburg campus.
+A limited number of university vehicles are available to employees for official university travel through the campus facilities office on the Hattiesburg campus.
 Vehicles should be scheduled in advance and are issued on a first-come basis.
-A driver must be registered on the university insurance policy prior to operating any university vehicle.
+A driver must be registered on the university insurance policy and approved by the Human Resources Office prior to operating any university vehicle.